 Video streaming is everywhere.
-We all have a camera in our pockets, and nearly anyone can live video chat with minimal barrier to entry.
+We all have a camera in our pockets, and nearly anyone can live video chat with minimal barriers to entry.
 Today, the ability to connect to anyone in the world through video is easier than ever — and it will only get easier as technology advances.

-One emerging trend in the video space is live-streaming, or streaming video simultaneously captured and broadcast in real time.
+One emerging trend in the video space is live-streaming, or streaming video simultaneously captured and broadcast in real-time.
 But live video has a dangerous downside: the lack of control.
 There’s no “oops” button when live-streaming — anything can happen, and it’s difficult to contain what happens to the content.
 In some cases, videos are already recorded and downloaded before a stream is shut down.

-As live-streaming continues to evolve, many forward-thinking content producers, developers and streaming platforms are beginning to invoke Artificial Intelligence (AI) to help regulate the dangers of live-streaming.
+As live-streaming continues to evolve, many forward-thinking content producers, developers, and streaming platforms are beginning to invoke Artificial Intelligence (AI) to help regulate the dangers of live-streaming.

 Video, Video, Video